oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Status Types {#status-types}

 This document defines statuses of Referenced Tokens as Status Type values.
-A status describes the state, mode, condition or stage of an entity that represented ny the Referenced Token.
+A status describes the state, mode, condition or stage of an entity that is represented by the Referenced Token.

 A Status List can not represent multiple statuses per Referenced Token.
 If the Status List contains more than one bit per token (as defined by `bits` in the Status List), then the whole value of bits MUST describe one value.
 Status Types MUST have a numeric value between 0 and 255 for their representation in the Status List.
 The issuer of the Status List MUST choose an adequate `bits` (bit size) to be able to describe the required Status Types for its application.